Blake R. Van Leer: Dean and officer

 During the war, he served as a U.S. Army officer (attaining the rank of colonel), after which he returned to lead the school.
+In 1945 Blake was appointed to the Board of the United States Naval Academy by President Harry S. Truman and helped expand its curriculum.

 Georgia Tech

-After World War II Van Leer returned to become the President of Georgia Tech.
+After World War II Van Leer returned to become the president of Georgia Tech.
 During his tenure the school admitted women for the first time.
-He began allowing women to enroll in night school, after a failed vote to allow women into Georgia Tech, he attempted a second try and succeeded by split decision.
-Faculty member Robert B. Wallace was quoted "Van Leer was a fighter who battled to the bitter end for what he believed" and nowhere would this trait serve him well in late 1955.
+He began allowing women to enroll in night school, and after a failed vote to allow women into Georgia Tech, he tried again and succeeded by split decision.
+Faculty member Robert B. Wallace was quoted "as saying Van Leer was a fighter who battled to the bitter end for what he believed," a trait he would show very clearly in late 1955.
 The first step towards integration was made during support for the 1956 Sugar Bowl game.
-During his time in office tech also became the largest engineering institute in the South and the third largest in the US and Canada.
-Van Leer also had a focus on making Atlanta the "MIT of the South." throughout his career by lobbying major companies like Lockheed Corporation to expand to Atlanta.
+During his time in office Georgia Tech also became the largest engineering school in the South and the third largest in the US and Canada.
+Van Leer also had a focus on making Atlanta the "MIT of the South."
+Throughout his career he lobbied major companies like Lockheed Corporation to expand to Atlanta.
 In 1946 Van Leer was appointed as a member to The United Nations Educational, Scientific and Cultural Organization who had a focus to work against racism through influential statements on race.

 Van Leer might be best known for events centered around the 1956 Sugar Bowl.
-Van Leer who was recorded giving frequent commence speeches at the all Black Morris Brown College, stood up to Georgia governor Marvin Griffin's demand to bar Bobby Grier from participating in the 1956 Sugar Bowl game between Georgia Tech and Grier's University of Pittsburgh.
-Leading up to the game, Georgia governor Marvin Griffin, sent numerous telegrams to state's Board of Regents and press explaining why Georgia should not engage in racially integrated events which had blacks either as participants or in the stands.
+Known for giving frequent commencement speeches at the all-Black Morris Brown College, he stood up to Georgia governor Marvin Griffin's demand to bar Bobby Grier from participating in the 1956 Sugar Bowl game between Georgia Tech and Grier's University of Pittsburgh.
+Leading up to the game, Griffin sent numerous telegrams to Tech's Board of Regents and the press saying Georgia should not engage in racially integrated events which had Blacks either as participants or in the stands.
 The governor also called on the "Tech boys" to be punished.
-Coach Bobby Dodd and students left the whole affair up to Van Leer, Griffin to battle, and the Board of Regents.
-Van Leer would be summoned by The Board of Regents who commended Griffin for his stand on segregation.
+Coach Bobby Dodd and students left the whole affair up to Van Leer to battle Griffin and the Board of Regents.
+Van Leer was summoned by the Regents who commended Griffin for his stand on segregation.